Queen, Prince Harry, senior royals set for crisis meeting - France 24

 Meghan will join the meeting via conference call from Canada as they attempt to work out the "next steps" towards a compromise and nip the growing crisis in the bud.

-Issues up for debate include how much money the couple will still receive from Charles's estate, their HRH titles and what commercial deals they can strike, according to the Sunday Times.
+Issues up for debate include how much money the couple will still receive from Charles's estate, their royal titles and what commercial deals they can strike, according to the Sunday Times.

+The newspaper reported that William believes he and Harry are now "separate entities", breaking the bonds forged following their mother's tragic death.

+"I've put my arm around my brother all our lives and I can't do that any more; we're separate entities," the Times reported he told a friend.

-Harry, Meghan and son Archie spent Christmas in Canada, with the US former actress returning there this week.
+Harry, Meghan and son Archie spent Christmas in Canada, with the American former actress returning there this week.

 Several Canadian media reported Meghan had returned to Vancouver island off the country's Pacific coast, where the family spent the year-end holidays and where baby Archie had remained with his nanny.